What's prime time look like at Atlantic City casinos? 'It's so discouraging.'

 She did allow being a little leery of coming down to Atlantic City, but, "We figured they're probably going to be shutting down again."
 After 10 p.m., she said, it's "drinks in our room."

-Ellis Johnson of Bridgeton, N.J., said he opened a successful soul food restaurant, Little Mamma's Kitchen in Vineland, N.J., during the pandemic with $10,000 in casino winnings.
-He was back Saturday at Roulette, winning another grand from behind a blue surgical mask.
+Ellis Johnson of Bridgeton, said he opened a successful soul food restaurant, Little Mamma's Kitchen in Vineland, during the pandemic with $10,000 in casino winnings.
+He was back Saturday at roulette, winning another grand from behind a blue surgical mask.

 "I felt lucky," he said.
 "I'm paying over six figures in taxes this year, and we opened up during the coronavirus.
 I've been winning $2,000 or more every week, four weeks straight."